 September 10 “Homework”

-On September 10, my students will receive a homework assignment – to ask their families where they were on 9/11 and their thoughts on that day.
+On September 10, my students will receive a homework assignment – to ask someone in their family where they were on 9/11 and their thoughts on that day.
 This will give me insight into what my students already know, and it will help students who have no/little knowledge get some information before we start our lesson in class.
-(Obviously this won’t work for most students today.
-Have them ask their parents were they were instead.)

 Even More Book Ideas